LoveweddingsNG Vendor Tips: Lets Talk ‘Exhibitions’

 Have a plan to engage with every person who visits your stand.
 Write down your plan… Yes, write a script.
 Role play with your friends and family to see what they think of your plan, listen to them, take their feedback on board, fine tune it and be creative with it.

 For example, if you’re a photographer exhibiting at a show, how cool would it be for you to have flash lights going off every time someone steps on a spot within your stand.
 It would be even cooler if, a few seconds later, you come up to them with a picture that captured the shock moment and hand that to them with your contact details on the back.
 That would be one hell of an ice breaker and would definitely attract people to your stand.
-Its also a lot better than handing out generic business cards… They’d surely be more likely to keep that business card in their wallets and get in touch with you later.
+Its also a lot better than handing out generic business cards… They’ll surely be more likely to keep that business card in their wallets and get in touch with you later.

 7. At the Show

-Capitalise on things that don’t cost anything… by now, you’ve probably spent a whole lot of money and time paying for the stand, branding, printing out promotional materials – banners, leaflets, business cards, etc. Remember for all of these things to work, you need the absolute basics such as being dressed properly, being calm, pleasant, professional and prepared.
+Capitalise on things that don’t cost anything… By now, you’ve probably spent a whole lot of money and time paying for the stand, branding, printing out promotional materials – banners, leaflets, business cards, etc. Remember for all of these things to work, you need the absolute basics such as being dressed properly, being calm, pleasant, professional and prepared.
 But don’t forget to have FUN… Give everyone who visits your stand a reason to remember you… that’s something that would sell stronger than any fancy business card, leaflet or giveaway you have lined up.

 Remember those objectives you set out to achieve in point 2 above.
 Ask yourself and be honest in answering the question ‘Have you achieved the objectives you set out to achieve’.
 If you set out to get bookings, how many people paid deposits to secure the bookings on the day.
 If you set out to network with other industry professionals, how many new vendors did you meet/connect with.